Unification of Gravity and Standard Model: Weyl-Dirac-Born-Infeld action: WDBI action: unification of Gravity and SM

-This elegant behaviour is unique, not seen in other theories in Riemannian geometry, where a UV regulator (scale or field) is necessarily added ``by hand'', to ensure the theory is mathematically well-defined in $d$ dimensions.
-Also, in conformal gravity a dilaton field is added ad-hoc as regulator to maintain its symmetry \cite{Englert} in $d$ dimensions.
-Finally, even in string theory, local Weyl invariance (on the Riemannian worldsheet, not in physical space-time as here) is actually broken by the DR regularisation in $d=2+\epsilon$.
+This elegant behaviour is unique, not seen in theories in Riemannian geometry, where a UV regulator (scale or field) is necessarily added ``by hand'', to ensure the theory is mathematically well-defined in $d=4-2\epsilon$ dimensions.
+In particular, in conformal gravity a dilaton field is added ad-hoc as regulator to maintain its symmetry \cite{Englert} in $d=4-2\epsilon$ dimensions.
+Finally, unlike here, in string theory local Weyl invariance (on the Riemannian worldsheet, not in physical space-time as here) cannot be preserved by the DR scheme which breaks it in $d=2+\epsilon$.
 It is restored by the condition of vanishing Ricci tensor in target space, e.g. \cite{Tong}.
-(As a side-remark, this condition may not be necessary if worldsheet geometry is that of Weyl geometry where this symmetry is natural in $d$ dimensions, see Appendix).
+As a side-remark, this condition may not be necessary if worldsheet geometry is that of Weyl geometry where this symmetry is natural in $d$ dimensions, see Appendix.